ArctosDB/documentation-wiki/_documentation/pre-bulkloader.markdown

 ## Taxa

 pre_bulk_taxa will contain two columns: TAXON_NAME and SHOULDBE.
-These data come from unique values in all agent columns.
 Data appear here when the bulkloader cannot resolve them to names according to the [handled formulae](http://handbook.arctosdb.org/documentation/bulkloader.html#taxonomy).
 Common situations:

 * The name is valid and correctly formatted, just not in Arctos.
 This situation should be relatively rare, particular for species-and-above names.
 This must be resolved by creating the name in Arctos.
 A DBA can bulkload confirmed names, or they can be created individually in Arctos.
 The name should be copied to  SHOULDBE in conjunction with being added to Arctos.
 * The name is misspelled.
 This is by far the most common situation.
 The corrected named should be entered in SHOULDBE.